GeoRegionsEcosystem/GeoRegions.jl/docs/src/georegions/predefined.md

 Add the `SRX_` prefix to the 3-letter IDs given in Seneviratne et al. [2012] to call GeoRegions adapted from this paper.
 All GeoRegions are defined as the `PolyRegion` type, even though many of them are rectilinear.

-!!! compat "Defined in GeoRegions ≧ 2"
+!!! tip "Defined in GeoRegions ≧ 2"
     All `SRX_*` domains are defined only in versions ≥2

 ```@repl